TransposeReal/Axior/README.md

 | Flex Logix   | IP Vendor| N/A        | N/A        | IP Core Supplier  | Technology Partner |
 | Axior        | Open     | Full       | Full       | Open & Inclusive  | Market Creator     |

-### Market Creation & Vision
+### Vision

-Axior is not just capturing share from incumbents,we are creating a new category of open, user-empowered AI infrastructure.
-By lowering the barrier to entry for edge inference and enabling users to become infrastructure providers, we unlock new forms of innovation, business models, and user experiences that were previously impossible in a closed ecosystem.
+Axior envisions a world where AI hardware is as open, accessible, and customizable as software.
+Our goal is to make advanced AI infrastructure available to anyone, anywhere, without barriers.
+We believe this will spark entirely new applications, empower communities globally, and drive the next wave of user-driven, sovereign AI solutions.
+By setting a new standard for openness and modularity, Axior aims to become the foundational platform for the future of local and distributed AI.

 ---